navikt/syfosmsyfoservice/README.md

 `gradlew.bat shadowJar`

 #### Creating a docker image
-Creating a docker image should be as simple as `docker build -t syfosmapprec .`
+Creating a docker image should be as simple as `docker build -t syfosmmqmock .`

 ## Contact us
 ### Code/project related questions can be sent to
 * Kevin Sillerud, `kevin.sillerud@nav.no`
-* Anders Østby, `anders.ostby@nav.no`
 * Joakim Kartveit, `joakim.kartveit@nav.no`

 ### For NAV employees